Illyrius: Etymology

 In Greek mythology, the name of Illyria is aetiologically traced to Illyrius, the son of Cadmus and Harmonia, who eventually ruled Illyria and became the eponymous ancestor of the Illyrians.
 A later version of the myth identifies Polyphemus and Galatea as parents of Celtus, Galas, and Illyrius.

 Ancient Greek writers used the name "Illyrian" to describe peoples between the Liburnians and Epirus.
 Fourth-century BC Greek writers clearly separated the people along the Adriatic coast from the Illyrians, and only in the 1st century AD was "Illyrian" used as a general term for all the peoples across the Adriatic.
 Writers also spoke of "Illyrians in the strict sense of the word"; Pomponius Mela (43 AD) the stricto sensu Illyrians lived north of the Taulantii and Enchele, on the Adriatic shore; Pliny the Elder used "properly named Illyrians" (Illyrii proprii/proprie dicti) for a small people south of Epidaurum, or between Epidaurum (now Cavtat) and Lissus (now Lezhë).
 In the Roman period, Illyricum, a term which signified a broader region than Illyria, was used for the area between the Adriatic and Danube.

 Origins of Illyrius as eponymous progenitor of the Illyrian people

 Cadmus and Harmonia

 According to the Bibliotheca, Illyrius was the youngest son of Cadmus and Harmonia who eventually ruled Illyria and became the eponymous ancestor of the whole Illyrian people.
 Illyrius was specifically born during an expedition against the Illyrians on the side of the Enchelii.
-With Harmonia, Cadmus was also the father of Semele, Polydorus, Autonoe, Agave and Ino.
+With Harmonia, Cadmus was also the father of Semele, Polydorus, Autonoë, Agave and Ino.
 Through Illyrius, Cadmus is considered the ancestor of Illyrians and Theban royalty.